Javier Sanoja: Career

 Sanoja signed with the Miami Marlins as an international free agent on July 2, 2019.
 He did not play in a game 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Sanoja subsequently did not make his professional debut until 2021 with the Dominican Summer League Marlins.
 In 2022, Sanoja played for the rookie-level Florida Complex League Marlins and Jupiter Hammerheads; in 2023, he split the year between Jupiter and the Beloit Sky Carp.

 Sanoja started 2024 with the Double–A Pensacola Blue Wahoos and was promoted to the Triple–A Jacksonville Jumbo Shrimp after 15 games.
 In 111 games for Jacksonville, he slashed .291/.354/.431 with six home runs, 58 RBI, and 14 stolen bases.
 On September 7, 2024, Sanoja was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 15 appearances with the Marlins during his rookie campaign, he batted .229/.250/.286 with two RBI.

 On April 20, 2025, Sanoja hit his first career home run, a three-run shot off of Orion Kerkering of the Philadelphia Phillies.
-He finished the 2025 season with slashing .243/.287.396 with six home runs, 40 RBI and six stolen bases.
-On November 2, 2025, Sanoja was awarded his first career Gold Glove Award for National League utility.
+On August 27, Sanoja pitched two innings of a blowout loss to the Atlanta Braves; in the appearance, he logged his first career strikeout against Braves infielder Vidal Bruján.
+In 118 total appearances for Miami, he slashed .243/.287.396 with six home runs, 40 RBI, and six stolen bases.
+On November 2, Sanoja was awarded his first career Gold Glove Award for the National League utility position.

+On March 17, 2026, in the Championship Game of the 2026 World Baseball Classic, Sanoja entered as a pinch-runner in the ninth inning and stole second base.
+He then scored the winning run for Team Venezuela against Team USA on a double by Eugenio Suárez.